Planned Parenthood Los Angeles says hack breached about 400,000 patients’ information

 Letters from PPLA to affected patients warned that “we identified files that contained your name and one or more of the following: address, insurance information, date of birth, and clinical information, such as diagnosis, procedure, and/or prescription information.”

-Erickson said the attack involved a specific type of malware called ransomware that was behind this year’s shutdown of a major fuel pipeline — a wide-ranging hack on U.S. energy infrastructure.
+Erickson said the attack involved a specific type of malware called ransomware that was behind this year’s Colonial Pipeline shutdown.
+That hack on U.S. energy infrastructure drew new public attention to a growing problem for private organizations and governments alike.
+Across the country in 2020, 113 federal, state and local governments and agencies reported ransomware attacks costing about $915 million, according to one estimate by Emsisoft, a company that sells cybersecurity services.

 Ransomware is a malicious computer code that hackers deploy to block an organization’s access to its own computer network to extort a ransom.
 Erickson did not immediately respond to questions about whether PPLA paid a ransom and how malware affected its systems.